 - US Students

 - Jun.
 1 (Fall Term)

 - Oct.
 15 (Winter Term)

 - Jan.
 15 (Spring Term)

 - International Students:

 - June 1 (Fall Term only)

 - · Consideration for a term other than fall requires special permission from the academic department prior to application.

 Applications are accepted at any time.
-Funding options will be decided on an individual basis.

 Requirements

 For details regarding the items below please review the Admission Application Instructions (http://drexel.edu/grad/apply/checklist/).